ap-atul/AP-Atul/README.md

 ## 🔭 I’m currently working on
   * Developing a fully featured platform with Android, Node and Postgres.
-  * Building small pacakges to keep by brain active.
   * Trying not to forget python.